Saliency Driven Perceptual Image Compression: Introduction

-Deep learning models for compression may be broadly categorized into three kinds of generative models: 1) Variational Auto-Encoders \cite{kingma2013auto,balle2018variational,balle2016end,lee2018context}, 2) Generative Adversarial Networks \cite{rippel2017real,agustsson2018generative} (GAN) \cite{goodfellow2014generative} and 3) Auto-Regressive (AR) \cite{van2016conditional,mentzer2018conditional}.
-While variational auto-encoders (VAEs) and auto-regressive models operate by estimating the probability density explicitly, GANs only have an implicit measure of density \cite{goodfellow2014generative}.
-Although GANs are useful in very low bit-rate settings as they can learn to synthesize the images \cite{agustsson2018generative}, their superiority over AR and VAE is unclear for higher bit-rates.
-One difference between VAE and AE is that the former approximates the density, whereas auto-regressive models such as Pixel-CNNs, Pixel-RNNs \cite{van2016conditional} have an explicit and tractable measure of density either in the pixel space or in the quantized latent space.
+\paragraph{Taxonomy of image compression models.} Deep learning models for image compression can be broadly categorized into three generative models: a) Variational Auto-Encoders \cite{kingma2013auto,balle2018variational,balle2016end,lee2018context}; b) Generative Adversarial Networks \cite{rippel2017real,agustsson2018generative} (GAN) \cite{goodfellow2014generative}; c) Auto-Regressive (AR) \cite{van2016conditional,mentzer2018conditional}.
+Variational auto-encoders (VAEs) and auto-regressive models operate by estimating the probability density explicitly.
+On the other hand, GANs have an implicit measure of the density \cite{goodfellow2014generative}.
+GANs are useful in very low bit-rate settings as they can learn to synthesize the images \cite{agustsson2018generative}.
+However, their superiority over AR and VAE is unclear for higher bit-rates.
+A key difference between VAE and AR is that the former approximates the density, whereas auto-regressive models such as Pixel-CNNs, Pixel-RNNs \cite{van2016conditional} have an explicit and tractable measure of density either in the pixel space or in the learned quantized space.

-In this paper, we propose a hierarchical auto-encoder (two-stage) with two 3D Pixel-CNN models which operate on quantized latent representations.
-During training, the 3D Pixel-CNNs give an explicit measure of the entropy of these quantized representation which via information theory directly relates to the bits required to store them after arithmetic coding \cite{marpe2003context}.
-While minimizing the estimated entropy leads to compression, the reconstructed image should be as close to the original as possible.
-Thus the estimated entropy is usually jointly minimized with a reconstruction loss such as mean-squared-error (MSE) or multi-scale structured similarity index (MS-SSIM) \cite{wang2003multiscale}.
+\paragraph{Proposed hierarchical auto-regressive model.} A hierarchical auto-regressive model with two-stages is designed, which is realized by two 3D Pixel-CNN \cite{van2016conditional}.
+The Pixel-CNNs operate on the learned quantized representations.
+During training, the 3D Pixel-CNNs give an explicit measure of the entropy of the quantized representations, which via information theory directly relates to the bits required to store them after arithmetic coding \cite{marpe2003context}.
+Minimizing the estimated entropy leads to compression, while the reconstructed image should be as close to the original as possible.
+Note that auto-regressive models have been used before for compression \cite{mentzer2018conditional}, but, this is the first hierarchical auto-regressive model designed for the task.